qubenix/qubes-whonix-bitcoin/1_electrum-personal-server.md

 # Qubes 4 & Whonix 14: Electrum Personal Server
 Create a VM for running an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) (EPS) which will connect to your `bitcoind` VM.
-The `eps` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
+The `electrum-personal-server` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrum Personal Server?
 EPS is one of the possible server backends for the Electrum Bitcoin wallet.
 The other implementation covered in these guides is [Electrumx](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrumx.md).